Reading time: 15min

 I promised an excursion to job achievement lists.
 So here it is.

 In my daily jobs I have always used a slightly different planning system where I also use duration clusters.
-But in this case you work for someone else’s goals and do not have to worry so much about finding time slots as you have plenty of time in a row and work buckets are often rather comprehensible.
+But in this case you work for someone else’s goals.
+You do not have to worry so much about finding time slots.
+Because you have plenty of time in a row and work buckets are often rather comprehensible.

-My achievement list for job environments contains the following:
+My achievement list for project-based job environments contains the following:

 Date and day of the week